techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 Kubernetes will now create the required load balancer and create an external IP address for your ingress point.

-Keep running the command below until you see an external IP address
+Keep running the command below until you see an external IP address listed under the **ADDRESS** column.
+Dont worry it can take some time.

 ```
 kubectl get ing